luslab/oz-bulk-rnaseq/J. Gene Enrichment.md

 # Plot GO p-values as Barplot
 https://cran.r-project.org/web/packages/GOplot/vignettes/GOplot_vignette.html

+Always filter out redundant term and select the 10 most significant otherwise with barplot you can't read anything I guess the purpose of the above package GOplot is to plot many more terms than 10.
 ```r
 #If you want only to plot the GO terms in one condition
 dat        <- enrich$value # the -log10(P-value)